 The home recently came up for sale again after being listed in 2015 and then taken off the market.
 The new listing includes an additional 2.5 acres of land to create more privacy for potential buyers — and the land is also buildable.

 The house cost Sinatra $1.9 million to build, plus the land, and took three years to complete, says Markus Canter of Berkshire Hathaway HomeServices, one of the realtors representing the sellers.
-The price tag is now $3.9 million.
+Ross Patten was the architect on the house while Eddie Patten was the general contractor.

 Sinatra bought the land surrounding Villa Maggio so he wouldn’t have to contend with neighbors or paparazzi spying on him and his guests.
 “There were some epic parties there with a ‘who’s who’ list of celebrities, sports figures, high society, and dignitaries,” says Canter.